staglibrary/stagpy/README.md

-# STAGPy - Spectral Toollkit of Algorithms for Graphs
+# STAGPy - Spectral Toolkit of Algorithms for Graphs

 STAG is a library providing efficient spectral algorithms for the analysis of massive graphs.
 STAGPy is a python wrapper around the underlying c++ library which provides convenient methods for learning on graphs in python.